Omneya Abdel Kawy

 Omneya Abdel Kawy (أمنية عبد القوي; born 15 August 1985, in Cairo) is a former professional squash player from Egypt.

 Career

-Omneya crowned a successful junior career in 2003 in her home city of Cairo when she became the first Egyptian woman to win a world junior title having won the 2003 World Junior Championship; she had previously been the runner up to Nicol David in 1999 and 2001.
-Such was already competing on the WISPA Tour during her mid teens.
+Omneya crowned a successful junior career in 2003 in her home city of Cairo when she became the first Egyptian woman to win the World Junior Championchampionship title; she had previously been the runner-up to Nicol David in 1999 and 2001.
+She was already competing on the WISPA Tour during her mid-teens.

 She reached number seven in the world rankings early in 2005 and achieved match ball against world number one Rachael Grinham in the final of the Hurghada International in her home country, though she eventually lost the match.
 She also reached another two finals, in the Harrow, Greenwich Open and the Dayton Open, both in the United States, and finished as a runner up.
 Omneya then won the Marsh McLennan title by beating Vicky Botwright.